 Trademarks are registered in specific categories called Nice Classes.
 There are 45 — Classes 1–34 cover physical goods, Classes 35–45 cover services.
 You only get protection in the classes you register in.

-Each class = one CIPC application = R1,500 all-in.
-This includes the R590 CIPC official fee.
+Each class = one CIPC application = R1,500.
 Our AI assistant recommends the right classes for your business.

 What you need to file